 Nitroblue tetrazolium tests (NBT) can determine if immune cells are making substances that the body uses to fight infections.
 Normally, the white blood cells turn blue when NBT is added.
 This means that the cells should be able to kill bacteria and protect the person from infections.
+Please note that NBT tests can show an incorrect result and may miss mild cases of CGD.

 The immune system of a person with CGD does not work properly, leaving the body prone to bacterial and fungal infections.
 A person with CGD will oftentimes show signs of immunodeficiency at a very young age.
 Learn more about the “red flag” symptoms of CGD from Dr. Harry Malech.